-The format of the English Croquet ■ Week in Florida is being revised.
+The format of the English Croquet Week in Florida is being revised.
 Next year beware, the Yanks will be better prepared!
 British born Mike Jenner, the National Croquet Center's new General Manager, is running an Association Tournament for Americans later this year that he hopes will raise the standard of play and give the Brits a better run for their money next year!

-He is very keen to recruit as many top flight US players to the club next the best Brits.
+He is very keen to recruit as many top flight US players to the club next February to play head to head against | the first 30 players in world rankings, the best Brits.
 To encourage this, next year's tournament will include a top class event that will run in parallel with other class and handicap events suitable for most players.
 There are also plans for an "awayday", playing at another local club plus an evening social for all players to meet and mix during the tournament.